 Necklace coast studio is considered to be a top instagrammable spot in Hualien.
 Located on a private beach with views overlooking the ocean, it is one of the prettiest restaurants that I visited in Taiwan.
 The restaurant and grounds are decorated with artist statues scattered everywhere and paintings.
 Making it a great spot for your instagrammable pictures.

 The atmosphere is peaceful and has a traquil feel about it.
 There is a minimum fee if you do not plan on eating and just want to take pictures and explore.
 We had already eaten beforehand, so we just had a coffee, which was enough.
-It is worth a visit if you are in the area and a great spot to take in the views outdoors.
+It is worth a visit if you are in the area and is a great spot to take in the views outdoors.
+One of the best spots for instagrammble pictures is on the swing overlooking the ocean.

 Address: 977, Taiwan, Hualien County, Fengbin Township, 號